zack-bitcoin/amoveo/docs/faq.md

 > How will you get people to work on Amoveo?

 Amoveo is a new way for people to work together.
 Amoveo can bootstrap itself.
 Amoveo will build its own team and hire its own employees without anyone's input.
+We will use [insured crowdfunding](use-cases-and-ideas/insured_crowdfund.md)

 > How large is your potential user base?